What is a sirtuin and how is it linked with calorie restriction?

-Sirtuins are a group of genes that are involved in the regulation of lifespans of organisms.
+Sirtuins are a group of genes that are involved in the regulation of the lifespans of organisms.
 These are housekeeping genes.
 In other words, they are responsible for the repair and maintenance of cells.

-In mammals they are 7 of them: SIRT1-7.
-They regulate cellular energy, cell death, aging, inflammation etc.
+In mammals, they are 7 of them: SIRT1-7.
+They regulate cellular energy, cell death, aging, inflammation, etc.

 Early research demonstrated that calorie restriction (restricting intake by 60-70% of the regular calorie intake) extended the life of rodents.
 Similar findings were reported in a number of species including primates.

-One of the most important findings in these studies was the association of increased sirtuins and extension of lifespan due to calorie restriction.
+One of the most important findings in these studies was the association between increased sirtuins and extension of lifespan due to calorie restriction.
 Therefore the activation of sirtuins is associated with longevity and thought to be a secret to the ‘fountain of youth’.

 Scientists then started looking for dietary elements that could activate sirtuin.
 That is how Sirtfoods were identified.
-It is felt that these foods mimic the activity of fasting, calorie restriction and exercise and thus can speed up weight loss and promote health.
+It is felt that these foods mimic the activity of fasting, calorie restriction, and exercise and thus can speed up weight loss and promote health.